-Nontraditional credit business: In addition to Deutsche Bank's traditional banking businesses of deposittaking and lending, the Group also engages in nontraditional credit businesses in which credit is extended in transactions that include, for example, its holding of securities of third parties or engaging in complex derivative transactions.
-These nontraditional credit businesses materially increase Deutsche Bank's exposure to credit risk.
+Nontraditional credit business: In addition to Deutsche Bank's traditional banking businesses of deposittaking and lending, Deutsche Bank may also engage in nontraditional credit businesses in which credit is extended via transactions (e.g., holding of securities of third parties or engaging in complex derivative transactions) that may materially increase Deutsche Bank's exposure to credit risk.

-As a bank and provider of financial services, the Group is exposed to the risk that third parties who owe the bank money, securities or other assets will not perform their obligations.
-Many of Deutsche Bank's businesses in beyond the traditional banking businesses of deposit-taking and lending also expose the Group to credit risk.
+As a bank and provider of financial services, Deutsche Bank is exposed to the risk that third parties who owe claims to Deutsche Bank will not perform their obligations.
+Many of Deutsche Bank's businesses in beyond the traditional banking businesses of deposit-taking and lending also expose Deutsche Bank to credit risk.